• Home

 Fiberglass Reinforced Polyester (FRP) materials come in various forms, each designed to cater to specific applications and industries.

 Chopped Strand Mat (CSM): This type of FRP material is composed of randomly oriented glass fibers held together with a binder.
-CSM is commonly used for creating parts with complex shapes and is particularly useful in hand lay-up processes.
+CSM is commonly used for creating parts with complex shapes and is particularly useful in fiberglass hand lay-up processes.
 It provides good surface finish and is ideal for applications that require moderate strength and flexibility.

 Woven Roving: Woven roving consists of continuous glass fibers woven into a fabric.
 It offers higher strength and stiffness compared to chopped strand mat.
 Woven roving is often used in applications that demand high tensile strength, such as in boat hulls, tanks, and structural panels.